Writing Practice & Study

 During the first two semesters (September to December and January to April), students take the following core modules:

 Each student also selects two optional modules (40 credits each) from a list available each year.
-For the current list, and to learn more about the modules, visit the course website.
+The currently available modules are:

 You will then (from May to September) go on to undertake a dissertation worth 60 credits.
 You develop the theme or idea for your dissertation over the year, with the help of tutors.

-*Creating Writing and Refining Writing may be taken on a stand-alone basis.
+*Creating Writing may be taken on a stand-alone basis.